LBCrion/sfwbar/doc/sfwbar.rst

 action
   An action to execute upon a button click.
 Applicable to buttons only.

-``Button`` widget may contain the following options

-icon
-  An icon to display within the button

 ``Taskbar`` widget may contain the following options